 If you or someone you know is experiencing this kind of behavior from a partner, please call New York City's 24 hour Domestic Violence Hotline, 1-800-621-HOPE.

-Find information on other city resources from the Mayor’s Office to Combat Domestic Violence
+Find information on other city resources from the Mayor's Office to End Domestic and Gender Based Violence